Slavery in Haiti: Modern day

-Even though slavery has been prohibited for more than one century, many criminal organizations have practiced human trafficking and slave trade.
+Even though slavery has been prohibited for more than a century, many criminal organizations have practiced human trafficking and slave trade.

 Slavery is still widespread in Haiti today.
 According to the 2014 Global Slavery Index, Haiti has an estimated 237,700 enslaved persons making it the country with the second-highest prevalence of slavery in the world, behind only Mauritania.

 Haiti has more human trafficking than any other Central or South American country.
 According to the United States Department of State 2013 Trafficking in Persons Report, "Haiti is a major source, passage, and destination country for men, women, and children subjected to forced labor and sex slavery."

 Haitians are trafficked out of Haiti and into the neighboring Dominican Republic, as well as to other countries such as Ecuador, Bolivia, Argentina, Brazil, and North American countries as well.Talbot 2013.
 TIP Report Explained Haiti is also a transit country for victims of trafficking en route to the United States.
 After the 2010 Haiti earthquake, human trafficking has drastically increased.
 While trafficking often implies moving, particularly smuggling people across borders, it only requires "the use of force, fraud, or coercion to exploit a person for profit," and it is understood to be a form of slavery.

 For this reason both houses of Haitian Parliament, the Senate (upper house) and the Chamber of Deputies (lower house) are making significant efforts to the elimination of slavery and human trafficking.